QuentinRa/blog.quentinra.dev/operating-systems/linux/architecture/index.md

 👉 If a parent process dies, their children **won't die**, and will be assigned $-1$ as their PPID.

+➡️ Signals are used by processes to communicate.
+For instance, `CTRL+C` is firing a signal to forcefully kill a foreground process.

 <br>

 #### Process scheduling